- No FT Labs vacancies just now.

 - Do you have a spec?

-We use Redmine, an agile task tracker, to plan our sprints and feature requirements.
+- Some teams use JIRA, an agile task tracker, to plan sprints and feature requirements.
+Others use similar tools.

 - Do programmers have quiet working conditions?

-We have a purpose built office designed to our requirements, and we try to keep distractions to a minimum.
+- We have a purpose built office designed to our requirements, and we try to keep distractions to a minimum.
+Desks are arranged in open plan.

 - Do you use the best tools money can buy?